Fudan-iGEM/2025-wiki/pages/inclusivity.md

 description: On this page, we describe how Fudan iGEM 2025 builds an inclusive scientific community through intersectional practices, bringing Groups Underrepresented in Science like those with rare disease Epidermolysis bullosa into science.
 ---

-## Intersectional Echoes：Building an Inclusive Scientific Community through Intersectional Practice

-## **Summary**
+## Summary

 Our project focuses on the differentiation and evolutionary potential of fungal multicellular clusters.
 This led us to recognize that, in real society, fungal challenges are not one-dimensional.
 People with different identities, bodily conditions, and social circumstances often bear **intersectional pressures**.
 Fudan iGEM 2025, through **innovative inclusive practices**, takes EB (Epidermolysis Bullosa, “Butterfly Children”) patients as an example to address the multiple barriers faced by populations troubled by fungi—being unseen, voiceless, and excluded from participation.
 Our aim is to co-create an **inclusive scientific community**, enabling more diverse voices to join future scientific planning and decision-making.
 Since nearly everyone may become susceptible to fungal infections, we envision building an inclusive scientific community that faces fungal challenges together.

 ## Background

-### **In one sentence**
+### In One Sentence

 Virtually anyone can become vulnerable to fungal infections.
 We aim to co-create an inclusive scientific community to collectively address fungal challenges.

 ### The Intersection of Scientific and Social Problems

 - Fungal infections are a widespread global health concern, potentially affecting almost everyone.
 Fungal diseases cause more than 1.5 million deaths each year and affect over 1 billion people[^1].
 For instance, dermatophytosis—the most common superficial fungal disease—affects 20–25% of the global population[^2].
 Within these broad populations, there exists a group who not only endure recurrent skin lesions but also face fungal infections as a severe complication: **patients with Epidermolysis bullosa ("Butterfly Children")**.
 - Epidermolysis bullosa (EB) is a group of rare genetic disorders characterized by profoundly fragile skin.
 Clinically, individuals with EB experience chronic blistering and wound formation, with certain subtypes also involving mucous membranes and other organs.
 As a result of this loss of the skin’s natural protective barrier, patients are highly vulnerable to infections.
 Among these, fungal infections pose a particular risk due to persistent skin breakdown and compromised immunity.
 Furthermore, the lifelong nature of EB and the current lack of curative treatments increase their susceptibility to antifungal drug resistance, underscoring the urgent need for more effective therapeutic options.

 ### Systemic Scientific Barriers

 - Financial strain arises from the high cost of ongoing medical care, compounded when parents or caregivers must leave their jobs to provide support, exacerbating economic hardship[^3].
 The relentless physical and psychological demands of daily wound management lead to profound exhaustion, making sustained concentration in high-intensity fields like scientific research particularly challenging.
 Furthermore, inadequate accessibility support in educational institutions often forces students with EB to discontinue their studies, while pervasive social stigma and low expectations further limit opportunities for advanced scientific training and professional participation.
 These multifaceted barriers—physical, emotional, socioeconomic, and societal—highlight the urgent need for integrated support systems and increased awareness to improve the lives of those affected by EB.

 ### Three layers of structural barriers in science

 Rare disease patients encounter **three layers of structural barriers** in science.
 These barriers not only exacerbate their difficulties but also deprive science of valuable perspectives and wisdom.
 We describe this condition as **“scientific voicelessness”**, which manifests in three dimensions:

-**1. Unseen: Systematic Neglect in Research**
+1. **Unseen: Systematic Neglect in Research**
    Rare disease communities are often marginalized in biomedical research.
 With small patient populations and high research costs, their disease mechanisms and therapeutic needs rarely become funding or pharmaceutical priorities.
 As a result, many rare diseases remain “unknown diseases,” blank spaces on the scientific map.

-**2. Voiceless: Absence of Communication Channels** Even though patients possess deep experiential knowledge of their conditions, scientific systems lack effective mechanisms to incorporate this insight.
+2. **Voiceless: Absence of Communication Channels** Even though patients possess deep experiential knowledge of their conditions, scientific systems lack effective mechanisms to incorporate this insight.
 Traditional scientific language, standardized questionnaires, and clinical endpoints often fail to capture lived experiences.
 Their bodily sensations and daily struggles cannot easily be translated into “valid data,” leaving them excluded from scientific narratives.

-**3. Excluded: The Divide Between Science and the Body** Scientific practice usually assumes researchers have “standard” bodily functions.
+3. **Excluded: The Divide Between Science and the Body** Scientific practice usually assumes researchers have “standard” bodily functions.
 Yet the lived realities of rare disease patients—frequent care routines, physical limitations, mobility challenges—do not fit the rigid, high-intensity environments of laboratories.
 They face both physical and institutional exclusion from participating in study design, data collection, and even public science activities.

 ### Our theory of inclusive science communities